Journalism Schools in Atlanta

 The University of West Georgia offers students a broad overview of media through the mass communications major.
 Students can learn about all aspects of the discipline, including journalism and public relations.
 The university also sponsors events, such as Media Day, to connect students to communications specialists and journalists and provide information about the changing media landscape.
 There's also the option for students to take part in internships to gain professional experience.

-Bachelor of Science in Mass Communications - Media Convergence Concentration
+Bachelor of Science in Mass Communications - Convergence Journalism Concentration

-The undergraduate degree program includes a concentration in media convergence, which can prepare students for careers in the media.
-Classes cover multiple aspects of communication, including public speaking, argumentation and rhetoric.
-The university offers students a balance between courses in communication theory and classes covering applied communication techniques.
-Students can also take specialized courses covering broadcast journalism, public relations and radio.
+The undergraduate degree program includes a concentration in convergence journalism, which can prepare students for careers in the media.
+Classes cover public speaking, writing and reporting.
+Students can also take specialized courses covering broadcast news writing, photojournalism and media law.
 Along with classes, students can take part in student media operations, which include a newspaper, Internet radio station and television network.

 Other School Options